-The partnership between the Missouri Department of Special Education (DESE) and Missouri Educational Systems And Instruction for Learning (MOEdu-SAIL) began during the 2017-2018 school year with Missouri Model Districts.
-The initial cohort included 19 selected districts with 103 buildings working together to advance and sustain effective educational practices.
-This statewide project, now known as District Continuous Improvement (DCI), included 129 districts with 540 buildings in the 2021-2022 school year.
-Figure 1 provides details regarding the project timeline.
+The partnership between the Missouri Department of Special Education (DESE) and Missouri Educational Systems and Instruction for Learning (MOEdu-SAIL) started during the 2017 school year with Missouri Model Districts.
+Now known as DCI, this statewide project included 124 districts with 517 buildings in the 2022-2023 school year.
+Figure 1 provides details regarding the growth of the project over the years, and the impact on the number of districts, buildings, teachers, and students.